Juuni Kokuki’s side story — 十二国記外伝

 “Booze up alone?”

 When Rokuta calls to Shōryū, he turns around.
 He is not very surprised, raises his easygoing hand and says “What’s up?”

 “Why!
 I should ask you that.
 It’s you who ordered a strange message to the keeper of the high bulletin board.”

-He comes closer to its door and sits down next to Shōryū(尚隆).
+He comes closer to its door and sits down next to Shōryū.
 The stone pavement distorted and cracked in front of the arbor remains.
-Couches and tables carved from stone are still in an area as wide as a courtyard, but, thick grass of autumn grows in stone pavement joints and cracks, and it is assumed really ruins.
+Couches and tables carved from stone are still in an area as wide as a courtyard, but, thick grass of autumn grows in the stone pavement joints and cracks, and it makes it seem ruined.